-The National Bank of Slovakia stipulated by Act No. 483/2001 as amended and supplemented, a cushion to maintain capital in the form of Tier 1 own capital in the amount of 2.5% of the total risk exposure as of 1 October 2014 and determined the level of countercyclical capital cushion at 0%.
+Under Act No. 483/2001 as amended, the National Bank of Slovakia set a cushion to maintain capital as Tier 1 own capital in the amount of 2.5% of the total risk exposure as of 1 October 2014 and determined the level of the countercyclical capital cushion for Slovak exposures at 0.5%.
+In 2018, the countercyclical capital cushion will be increased to 1.25% with effect from 1 January 2018.

-In the period under review, the ratio of the Bank's total own funds exceeded the minimum level required by the EU and Slovak legislation.
-The Bank achieved the following shares: the share of Tier 1 own capital at 10.85%, the share of Tier 1 capital at 10.85% and the total share of capital at 12.92%.
+In the period under review and as at the reporting date, the ratio of the Bank's total own funds exceeded the minimum level required by the EU and Slovak legislation.
+As at 31 December 2017, the Bank achieved the following shares: the share of Tier 1 own capital at 13.25%, the share of Tier 1 capital at 13.25% and the total share of capital at 15.02%.